-You will have 1 hour for this exam, although you should not need that much.
-This exam is open-book and open-note, but you may not use the computer for anything other than accessing DyKnow notes.
+You will have 90 minutes for this exam, although you should not need that much.
+This exam is open-book and open-note, but you may not use the computer for anything other than accessing DyKnow notes or PDF files from Moodle.
 Please take some time to check your work.
 If you need extra space, write on the back.
 There are a total of 30 points on this exam.